oaworks/website/README.md

 This keeps branches aligned and ensures content on the sight is properly vetted.

-* Anyone can commit to `develop` branch to test changes
+* Anyone with at least "contributor access" (_i.e._ permission to push) can commit to `develop` branch to test changes
 * Joe to approve change
 * Joe merges on to `master`